knative/eventing/test/README.md

 go test -v -tags=e2e -count=1 ./test/e2e
 ```

-By default, it will run all applicable tests against the default
+By default, it will run all applicable tests against the cluster's default
 `ClusterChannelProvisioner`.

 If you want to run tests against other `ClusterChannelProvisioners`, you can